Technical Deep Dive

 The proper NixOS way.
 Add the osModa flake to your system configuration.

-# In your flake.nix inputs: inputs.osmoda.url = "github:bolivian-peru/os-moda"; # In your configuration.nix: imports = [ inputs.osmoda.nixosModules.default ]; services.osmoda = { enable = true; apiKeyFile = "/var/lib/osmoda/config/api-key"; # channels.telegram.enable = true; # channels.whatsapp.enable = true; }; # Build and switch nixos-rebuild switch --flake .#your-hostname
+# In your flake.nix inputs: inputs.osmoda.url = "github:bolivian-peru/os-moda"; # In your configuration.nix: imports = [ inputs.osmoda.nixosModules.default ]; services.osmoda = { enable = true; # Use the encrypted credential store (POST /config/credentials or dashboard # Engine tab). apiKeyFile is the legacy plaintext fallback, kept for # air-gapped boxes that can't reach the gateway HTTP surface at first boot. # apiKeyFile = "/var/lib/osmoda/config/api-key"; # channels.telegram.enable = true; # channels.whatsapp.enable = true; }; # Build and switch nixos-rebuild switch --flake .#your-hostname

 Post-Install: Configure API Key